Skip to main content

 export const agent = new LuaAgent({

-persona: 'You are a helpful assistant with access to files.',
+persona: 'You are a helpful assistant with access to documentation.',

 skills: [coreSkill],